fboehm/jse-2019/Rmd/jse-2019-ms.md

 Our framework broadens statistical computing by including the emerging areas of social media data analysis, sentiment analysis, and topic modeling.
-Both of our students used Twitter tweets, which we accessed through a Twitter streaming API.
+Both students used Twitter tweets, which we accessed through a Twitter streaming API.

 Our computational system for acquiring tweets involved several steps.
 We interacted with the API via the R package `twitteR` (Gentry 2015).
 We